GEO-IASS/code_review_tsuruoka/README.md

 #endif
 ```

 The comments indicates that the program will be a bit slower.
-This is expected since the standard library container `map`, which ordered its keys, will be used in place of `ext/hash_map`.
+This is expected since the standard library container `map` orders its keys.

 ```C++
 #ifdef USE_HASH_MAP